probot/probot/docs/deployment.md

 1. You can also keep your app running forever, with instant response to webhooks with:

         $ now scale https://a-fancier-url.now.sh 1

+**ProTip™**

+Instead of passing the environment variables each time when deploying, you can set secrets using [`now secret add`](https://zeit.co/docs/features/env-and-secrets).
+In that case, you would do the following (make sure to replace `1234` and `mysecret` the values for your app)

+    $ now secret add app-id 1234
+    $ now secret add webhook-secret mysecret
+    $ now secret add private-key-base64 mysecret "$(cat ~/Downloads/*.private-key.pem | base64)"

+Then in your package.json you can set environment variables from these secrets.

+    "now": {
+      "env": {
+        "APP_ID": "@app-id",
+        "NODE_ENV": "production",
+        "PRIVATE_KEY_BASE64": "@private-key-base64",
+        "WEBHOOK_SECRET": "@webhook-secret"
+      }
+    }

+You can also configure a default alias

+    "now": {
+      "alias": "a-fancier-url"
+    }

+Now all you have to do is to run

+    $ now        # deploys the ap
+    $ now alias  # aliases deployment to a-fancier-url.now.sh

 ## Share the app